LinHuiyi/software-web/README.md

 ```

 This is my first software repository.
-Please try it
+Please try it now.